-Halal Food Authority (HFA) would like to shed more light on our corporate and financial governance to ensure the industry, as well as consumers, that we do not dispense any of our finances to untoward activities or bodies.
+Halal Food Authority (HFA) would like to shed more light on our corporate and financial governance to ensure the industry and consumers that we do not dispense any of our finances to untoward activities or bodies.

-As a company that has been serving the Muslim community and the halal industry for twenty years, we are a body that work tirelessly to facilitate, support and enhance halal trade globally especially to UK/ EU exporters and our integrity is of the utmost importance to us.
+As a company serving the Muslim community and the halal industry for twenty-five years, we are a body that works tirelessly to facilitate, support, and enhance halal trade globally, especially to UK/ EU exporters.
+Our integrity is of the utmost importance to us.

-The HFA are governed by a team of voluntary trustees and we receive no foreign aid, nor do we distribute our generated funds in any way (internally OR externally).
+A team of voluntary trustees governs the HFA, and we receive no foreign aid, nor do we distribute our generated funds in any way (internally OR externally).
 The HFA shall have an independent budget financed from the following resources:

-– The subscription and fees charged by the HFA in return for the services provided such as Halal audit for up to a full man-day.
-Certification proposal that contains certification fees will be provided upon receiving completed application form online.
+- The subscription and fees charged by the HFA in return for the services provided, such as Halal audit for up to a full man-day.
+A certification proposal that contains certification fees will be provided upon receiving the completed application form online

-– Sponsorships and fees received for conference or training conducted which do not compromise the HFA Impartiality at all.
+- Sponsorships and payments were received for conference or training conducted, which do not compromise the HFA Impartiality.

 - Other resources as determined by the Board of Directors.

-Statutory accounts that kept records about the company, and financial and accounting records get prepared from the HFA’s financial records at the end of financial year.
+Statutory accounts that kept records about the company and financial and accounting records are prepared from the HFA's financial records at the end of the financial year.
 Statutory accounts must include the following items: